-The Registrar's Office is the unit in charge of the University's academic records.
+The Office of the Registrar is the unit in charge of the University's academic records.
 The Office is managed by the Registrar, who is entrusted with the confidentiality and integrity of students records.
-Being the guardian of the academic rules and regulations, the Registrar's Office provides students and academic units with all services related to these records.
+Being the guardian of the academic rules and regulations, the Office of the Registrar provides students and academic units with all services related to these records.